-As an employer, you want your workforce to be both engaged and motivated.
-With employee engagement at around 32.6%, it is important to know the difference between engagement and motivation.
+As an employer, you want your workforce to be engaged and motivated.
+According to Gallup, with employee engagement at around 15% worldwide and 34% in the United States, it is essential to know the difference between employee engagement and motivation.
+Engaged employees will decrease your turnover rate, and you'll have much happier and longer-tenured employees!
+This reduces training and recruiting costs to help the bottom line over the long term.

 Employee Motivation and Engagement Examples: